MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 > * Sharing a Spatial Anchor between multiple collaborators by using a QR code.
 > * Anchor placement for very large objects in a space.

-For more information, see [Spatial Anchors](/windows/mixed-reality/design/spatial-anchors) in the [mixed reality](/windows/mixed-reality/design/spatial-anchors) documentation.
+For more information, see [Spatial Anchors](/windows/mixed-reality/design/spatial-anchors) in the [Mixed Reality](/windows/mixed-reality/design/spatial-anchors) documentation.

 ## Stability and fidelity

-On the application's homepage, select **stability and fidelity** to learn about how to improve hologram stability.
+On the application's homepage, select **Stability and Fidelity** to explore how to improve hologram stability.

 The following key concepts will be explored: